 The installation and maintenance of this WebSDR system is a joint

-effort of an informal group of amateur radio operators in
+effort of many amateur radio operators in

 Utah with many locals offering support by donating equipment, their

 time and money.
 As mentioned above, this WebSDR is not associated